 Panasonic TV 2020: 2019 saw Japanese TV maker continue its strong form, receiving five stars for the GZ2000, GZ1500 and GZ1000.
 Can it continue its superb TV performance with its 2020 range?

-This is a breakdown of the Panasonic TV 2020 lineup, with every TV Panasonic has announced so far.
-We’ll be updating this page over the course of the year as new models are announced to keep you up to date with everything the Panasonic is doing with its TVs in 2020.
+This is a breakdown of the Panasonic TV 2020 lineup with every TV Panasonic has announced so far.
+We’ll update this page as soon as new models are announced to keep you up to date with everything Panasonic is doing with its TVs in 2020.

 Panasonic TV 2020 highlights

 Panasonic’s brand new flagship OLED TV, the HZ2000, carries on from last year’s GZ2000.
 The design is similar, but its internally where the TV which has undergone significant changes.

 The HZ2000 sees improvements to its picture quality, with Panasonic claiming it can achieve a higher peak brightness than rival OLEDs, quoting that it can achieve 20% more brightness.

 Dolby Vision IQ and Filmmaker Mode with Intelligent Sensing will be available on all of its 2020 OLED TVs.
 They’ve also been tuned again by leading Hollywood colourist Stefan Sonnenfeld, and all models are expected to pass the UHD Premium certification.

 Panasonic hasn’t left its 4K LCD LED TVs behind, announcing the entry-level HX800.
 It’s powered by Panasonic’s HCX Processor and supports HLG Photo and Dolby Atmos.
 The step-up HX900 matches the HX800 for HDR and gets the HDR Cinema Display for increased brightness.
 Top of the pops is the HX940, which is the beneficiary of the HCX PRO Intelligent processor (also featured in the OLEDs), and the HDR Cinema Display Pro.